 In 2015, her play Eclipsed became the first theatre act with all black demale cast to premiere at Broadway.
 Danai also acted in movies like

-The Visitor, Mother of George, Ghost Town, Black Panther and Avengers-Infinity War.
+, Mother of George, Ghost Town, Black Panther and Avengers-Infinity War.

 For her performances she has received Saturn Award Best Supporting Actor, Black Reel Best Actress Award, etc. As an activist, Danai founded Love our Girls in 2016 and co-founded Almasi Arts Inc. to support art and theatre.